mmul-it/training/Building-Castles/DevSecOps-Pipeline-GitLab.md

 # Lab | Install GitLab on a container and configure a runner

+In this lab you will install GitLab and configure its runner to play with CI.

 ## Launch GitLab

 Launch the GitLab instance using the `gitlab/gitlab-ce:latest` container,